glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

     qsort(a, 0, @a - 1); # The `@` operator returns the size of the array.
 }
 ```
-May you all have a good day:
+May you all have a good day.

 `gcc -E qsort.c`
 ```